CSIO-FPIL/generative-odor/README.md

 Unlike traditional approaches, we not only generate molecules but also predict the odor likeliness and classify probable odor labels.
 We show that odor likeliness is a function of physicochemical features.
 Additionally, we identify the most relevant features to construct an odor likeliness equation and leverage SHAP (SHapley Additive exPlanations) to demonstrate the interpretability of the work.

 # Figures
-All the figures used in the paper are available in teh [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.
+All the figures used in the paper are available in the [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.

 # Contributors
 **Mrityunjay Sharma**, CSIR-CSIO, Chandigarh, India